Hydrogenosome: Description

 Hydrogenosomes are organelles that are speculated to have evolved from mitochondria to provide a different mechanism for anaerobic ATP synthesis utilizing pyruvate.
 The reaction results in the production of molecular hydrogen, from which the organelle receives its name.

 Hydrogenosomes range from 0.5-2 micrometers and are bound by a double membrane.
-They are most often dumb-bell-shaped and found in large complexes of stacked hydrogenosomes.
+They are most often dumbell-shaped and found in large complexes of stacked hydrogenosomes.
 These stacks range from 4 or 5 (called juvenile complexes) to 20 or more hydrogenosomes.

 In most cases, hydrogenosomes are genomeless, as a majority of the mitochondrial genome was transferred to the nucleus; because of this, all hydrogenosomal proteins are imported to the organelle.
 However, a hydrogenosomal genome has been detected in the cockroach ciliate Nyctotherus ovalis, and the stramenopile Blastocystis.

 Due to the fact that many organisms have evolved to fit their anaerobic environments, a multitude of organisms have independently evolved hydrogenosomes or structures with similar functions.
 The similarity between Nyctotherus and Blastocystis, which are only distantly related, is believed to be the result of convergent evolution, and calls into question whether there is a clear-cut distinction between mitochondria, hydrogenosomes, and mitosomes (another kind of degenerate mitochondria).